Diverse learning needs demand diverse strategies.

 Arnold Danzig is professor and founding director of the Ed.D. program in Educational Leadership in the Connie L. Lurie College of Education at San José State University.
 Prior to that he served as professor and associate director, School of Public Affairs/College of Public Programs at Arizona State University.
 In 2009-2010, he served as Professor and Director of the Division of Advanced Studies in Policy, Leadership, and Curriculum and Professor of Education Leadership and Policy Studies in the Mary Lou Fulton Institute and Graduate School of Education.
 He has served as Associate Dean and Director of the D.E.L.T.A.
 Doctoral Program in Educational Leadership.
 His research offers a humanistic vision of leadership for schools and democratic institutions, with deep and practical commitment to the betterment of individual and institutional lives.
 He has extensive international experience related to globalization and education policy, and has led groups for international study in Europe, Mexico, and South America.
 He has published numerous books and articles on educational leadership and education policy including Learner-Centered Leadership: Research, Policy, and Practice (2007), and School Leadership Internship (3rd edition, 2012).
 His newest book (edited with Liz Hollingworth) is Research in Learning and Teaching in Educational Leadership (2014), a volume in the University Council for Educational Administration Leadership Series.
 He is also an author and editor of the American Educational Research Association's Journal Review of Research in Education, which released the 2012 volume "Education, Democracy, and the Public Good, "and the forthcoming 2014 volume titled "Language Policy, Diversity, and Politics in Education."
 His published articles on educational leadership and school administration, professional development, and school-to-work transition, have appeared in multiple journals including International Studies in Educational Administration, Education Policy, Journal of Educational Administration, Educational Leadership and Administration, Journal of Educational and Psychological Consultation.

-Rocío Dresser, Ed.D is an Associate Professor in the College of Education, Department of Elementary Education
+Rocío Dresser is a Professor in the College of Education, Department of Elementary Education at

-at San José State University.
-She is also the coordinator of the Bilingual Teacher
+San José State University.
+She is also the coordinator of the Bilingual Teacher Preparation

-Preparation Program.
-She teaches second language acquisition, multicultural education
+Program.
+She teaches second language acquisition, multicultural education and literacy

-and literacy courses.
-Dr. Dresser’s early research and professional activities focus
+courses.
+Dr. Dresser’s early research and professional activities focus on bilingual

-on bilingual education, language and literacy instruction, and second language acquisition.
+education, language and literacy instruction, and second language acquisition.
+As

-As the Chair and member of the Equity, Advocacy and Policy Committee, Dr. Dresser
+the Chair and member of the Equity, Advocacy and Policy Committee, Dr. Dresser worked

-worked with legislators, educators and community members in Santa Clara Valley and
+with legislators, educators and community members in Santa Clara Valley and the state

-the state of California to influence and address educational policy.
-In recent years,
+of California to influence and address educational policy.
+In recent years, Dr. Dresser

-Dr. Dresser has studied the impact of socio-emotional learning on academic achievement
+has studied the impact of socio-emotional learning on academic achievement of native

-of native speakers of English and second language learners.
-She has collaborated with
+speakers of English and second language learners.
+She has collaborated with educators

-educators in El Salvador, Guatemala, Mexico, Cuba and Colombia.
-Prior to her position
+in El Salvador, Guatemala, Mexico, Cuba and Colombia.
+Prior to her position in the

-in the College of Education, Dr. Dresser was a bilingual teacher at several school
+College of Education, Dr. Dresser was a bilingual teacher at several school districts

-districts throughout the Bay Area and Colombia, South America.
-Her most recent scholarship
+throughout the Bay Area and Colombia, South America.
+Her most recent scholarship can

 Brent Duckor is an Associate Professor in the Lurie College of Education at San José State University.
-He teaches courses in Classroom Evaluation and Assessment and supervises pre-service teachers in the Single Subject Credential Program.
-His course EDUC 530 "Assessment, Testing and Evaluation: Contexts and Implications for School Reform" focuses on the link between formative and summative assessment systems in the Doctoral Program.
+He teaches courses in Classroom Evaluation and Assessment and supervises pre-service teachers in the Single Subject Credential Program of the Department of Teacher Education.
+His doctoral course EDUC 530 "Assessment, Testing and Evaluation: Contexts and Implications for School Reform" focuses on the link between formative, interim, and summative assessment systems in K-12 education.
 Dr. Duckor received his Ph.D. in Quantitative Methods and Evaluation at the University of California, Berkeley.
-He holds a Masters of International Affairs with a Business concentration from Columbia University and a B.A. degree in Politics from the University of California, Santa Cruz.
-A former social science and history teacher at Central Park East Secondary School in East Harlem in New York City, he is dedicated to educational reform and alternative assessment frameworks.
-Dr. Duckor’s current research interests focus on two principle areas: teachers’ use of formative assessment in the K-12 classroom and measuring non-cognitive outcomes for program evaluation and school improvement.
-He is a co-editor of two international journals, Psychological Test and Assessment Modeling and Pensamiento Educativo, both focused on new developments in Rasch modeling.
-His most recent scholarship has appeared in Teachers College Record, Educational Leadership, Journal of Teacher Education, and The English Journal.
+He holds a Masters of International Affairs with a Business concentration from Columbia University and a Bachelor of Arts degree in Politics with Honors from the University of California, Santa Cruz.
+A former social science and history teacher at Central Park East Secondary School in East Harlem in New York City, he is dedicated to educational reforms that advance the development of rigorous alternative assessment frameworks.
+Dr. Duckor’s current research interests focus on three areas: teachers’ understanding and use of formative assessment in the K-12 classroom; validation of teacher licensure exams and certification in state, national, and international contexts; and measuring non-cognitive outcomes for program evaluation and school improvement to better serve historically disadvantaged, low-income youth.
+Dr. Duckor is an appointed member of the CalTPA Design Team for California’s Commission on Teacher Credentialing and an Advisory Board member of the College and Career Readiness Evaluation Consortium for the National Council for Community and Education Partnerships in Washington, D.C.
+He has co-edited several international journals including Psychological Test and Assessment Modeling and Pensamiento Educativo, both focused on new developments in Rasch IRT modeling.
+His most recent scholarship has appeared in Teachers College Record, Educational Leadership, Journal of Teacher Education, Mathematics Teaching in the Middle School, and The English Journal.

 Deanna L. Fassett is Professor of Communication Pedagogy in the Department of Communication Studies, where she has, since 2002, mentored her department's graduate student instructors.
 She is the author and editor of four books: Communication: A Critical/Cultural Introduction, Coordinating the Communication Course: A Guidebook, Critical Communication Pedagogy, and The SAGE Handbook of Communication and Instruction.
 Her published research has appeared in a broad array of communication studies journals including Basic Communication Course Annual, Communication and Critical/Cultural Studies, Communication Education, Liminalities, and Text and Performance Quarterly.